JesseBausell/hs6PROCESS_SEABASS/README.md

 calibration_file=name of original factory-supplied calibration file.
 This file contains instrument-specific coefficients used to convert raw signals (measured by hs6) into engineering units.
 Although this file is not used by hs6PROCESS_SEABASS to process hs6 data (it was used in Hydrosoft), users/PIs are strongly encouraged to disclose all ancillary calibration files in their submissions to SEABaSS. hs6PROCESS_SEABASS will correctly place this file into headers of output files (e.g. Station_#_bb.txt and Station_#_bb_bin#.txt) formatted for SEABaSS.

-date(yyyymmdd)=indicate date on which ac-s was deployed.
+date(yyyymmdd)=indicate date on which ha6 was deployed.

-kexp_vals=wavelength-dependent constants used to calculate sigma coefficients of attenutation, Kbb, (see HydroSoft user manual or kudelalab_HS6_readme.pdf for details).
-These coefficients are instrument can be found inside the factory-supplied calibration file (header field: calibration_file) and should be listed in the same order that START HERE.
+kexp_vals=wavelength-dependent constants (kexp) used to calculate sigma coefficients of attenutation, Kbb, (see HydroSoft user manual or kudelalab_HS6_readme.pdf for details).
+These coefficients are instrument-specific and can be found inside the factory-supplied calibration file (header field=calibration_file).
+They should be listed in the same order as wavelengths of backscattering coefficients appear in the header of the HydroSoft-generated .dat file containing the unprocessed hs6 data (header field=data_file_name).
+In the event that instrument-specific Kexp_vals are unavailable for a particular Hydroscat, the constant 0.14 can be used for all wavelengths.
+In the event that it's used, this value should still be listed multiple times.

+apg_bin_files=binned ac-s measured absorption files with which to sigma-correct bbp spectra.
+These files must be formatted for SEABaSS submission and would ideally contain data measured at the same time and place as hs6.
+Specifying actual depth bin sizes is unnecessary, as hs6PROCESS_SEABASS bins hs6 data according to the bin sizes of each of these listed absorpiton files.
+In the event user does not want to bin hs6 data, place "NA" after the = sign (e.g. apg_bin_files=NA).

+apg_bin_path=pathway for apg_bin_files.
+This pathway must be the same for all binned absorption files should more than one be listed.

+Metadata Header File Example:
+hs-6 metadata template
+Template contains information necessary for the processing of hs-6 data files (.dat) output using the HOBI Labs software program HydroSoft.
+Use commas to separate names of investigators and files, but DO NOT leave ANY spaces between words.
+If a space is unavoidable, use an underscore between words (like_this).
+Unknown or unavailable information should be indicated with NA.
+Latitude and longitude should be in decimal degrees and water depth should be in meters.
+Do not include units of measurement.
+These will be added later by the program.
+#### DO NOT ALTER HEADER FIELDS####
+data_file_name=COAST18.dat
+data_file_path=/Users/JBausell/Documents/acs_data/
+affiliations=UC_Santa_Cruz
+investigators=Jesse_T_Bausell,_Easter_B_Bunny,Kris_B_Kringle
+contact=kudela@ucsc.edu
+experiment=COAST
+station=18
+latitude=36.8972
+longitude=-121.8859
+documents=NA
+water_depth=24
+calibration_files=HS990216_v3.ca
+date(yyyymmdd)=20181025
+kexp_vals=[0.1450003,0.14499998,0.14200014,0.1439971,0.145993,0.147154]
 apg_bin_files=COAST_18_ac-s_bin_0.5.txt,COAST_18_ac-s_bin_1.txt,COAST_18_ac-s_bin_2.txt
-apg_bin_path=/Users/JBausell/Desktop/acs_Test2/
+apg_bin_path=/Users/JBausell/Documents/acs_data/

+Bibliography:

+Doxaran, D., E. Leymarie, B. Nechad, A. Dogliotti, K. Ruddick, P. Gernex, and E. Knaeps, Improved correction methods for field measurements of particulate light backscattering in turbid waters.
+Optics express, 2016.
+24: p.
+3615-3637.

+Morel, A, Optical Aspects of Oceanography. in Optical Aspects of Oceanography, M. G.
+Jerlov, and E. S. Nielsen, eds.
+(Academic Press Inc, 1977).